Fed raises key rate but hints it may pause amid bank turmoil

 The Fed’s rate increases since March 2022 have more than doubled mortgage rates, elevated the costs of auto loans, credit card borrowing and business loans and heightened the risk of a recession.
 Home sales have plunged as a result.
 The Fed’s latest move, which raised its benchmark rate to roughly 5.1%, could further increase borrowing costs.

-Still, in its statement and at Powell’s news conference, the Fed made clear that it doesn’t think its string of rate hikes have sufficiently cooled the economy, the job market and inflation.
+In its statement and at Powell’s news conference, the Fed made clear Wednesday that it doesn’t think its string of rate hikes have so far sufficiently cooled the economy, the job market and inflation.
 Inflation has dropped from a peak of 9.1% in June to 5% in March but remains well above the Fed’s 2% target rate.

 “Inflation pressures continue to run high, and the process of getting getting inflation back down to 2% has a long way to go,” Powell said.